Visit a street market

 Museum of Brands, Packaging and Advertising

 A slightly different museum located near Portobello Road’s famous market is the Museum of Brands, Packaging and Advertising.
 It has a large collection of thousands of objects from the mid-1800s to the present.
-There are all sorts of different things, like Rimmel makeup from the 1890s, Chopper bikes from the 1970s or Oxo cubes from the period around World War I. If you’re an adult, you’ll very likely recognize several things that you remember from your childhood, or that you have read or heard about.
-The Museum of Brands, Packaging and Advertising is an interesting museum that will evoke many pleasant memories while sharing a knowledge about how various products have evolved and changed over the years.
+There are all sorts of different things, like Rimmel makeup from the 1890s, Chopper bikes from the 1970s or Oxo cubes from the period around World War I. If you’re an adult, you’ll very likely recognize several things that you remember from your childhood or read or heard about.
+The Museum of Brands, Packaging and Advertising is an interesting museum that will evoke many pleasant memories while sharing knowledge about how various products have evolved and changed over the years.

 The Wallace Collection

 The Wallace Collection is one of England’s foremost art collections on display in an old, beautiful and historical building from the 1800s.
 To begin with, the collection of art was privately owned by Sir.
 Richard Wallace and donated by his widow in 1897.
 The works in the collection really have been selected and curated with care and thoughtfulness.
 By the early 1900s, it was already considered one of the finest art collections in England and included several works by famous artists such as Rembrandt, Boucher, Rubens, Van Dyck and Peter Adolf Hall.
 The surroundings are also very pleasant to explore with beautiful rooms full of fine old furniture.
 It also features special performances throughout the year with different themes.

 Explore Tower Bridge – one of London’s Most Famous Landmarks